 Last year I went through the process of ‘Naturalisation’, which is a passive aggressive way of saying, ‘You want to be British?!
-Oh, we’ll make you British alright, but first fill out these forms… and these forms… these… and give us a large sum of money!
+Oh, we’ll make you British alright, but first fill out these forms… and these forms… these, too… and give us a large sum of money!
 Oh yeah, and now say that you love the UK to this picture of the Queen!’

-Note: Most of that actually happens…more or less.
+Note: Most of that actually happens… more or less.

 I don’t feel any different.
-I don’t get any more excited about the Queen then I did before.
+I don’t get any more excited about the Queen than I did before.
 My body failed to start producing an affinity toward clotted cream, but that might have more to do with the fact that I’m lactose intolerant.

 Regardless, I am now 100% Imported British Beef.